SOFIAshyn/dance2energy/src/models/PyTorch-GAN/README.md

     <img src="../../../reports/figures/examples_same_images.jpeg" width="500"\>
 </p>

+### Train a model
 Train BiCycle GAN on the dataset downloaded:

 ```bash
 cd ../implementations/bicyclegan/
 python3 bicyclegan.py
 ```
+The model is saved in `./implementations/bicyclegan/saved_models`.
+Model name is the same as the name of the dataset.

 ### Results
 After the run, you will see the results in